DeLaSalleUniversity-Manila-DISMATH-t216/DISMATH_Assignments/README.md

   - When you have already clicked the 'Commit changes' button but still want to change something then just click the 'Pencil icon' on the top right which means 'edit'.

-  - Repeat the process of writing and editing until the term ends and you have completed your DISMATH portfolio.
+  - Repeat the process of writing and editing until the term ends.
+By then, you have completed your DISMATH portfolio.

 3. ToBeAnnounced...